Florida reports a record 132 COVID-19 deaths; hospitals strained

 "I want everybody to really understand -- you have got to physically distance, wear your mask, avoid bars, close bars in those hot areas, reduce restaurant capacity.
 If we keep doing those things, those early indicators will turn into successes for us."

-Giroir's remarks came as the United States has recorded about 3.35 million cases to date and 135,600, according to figures Tuesday by researchers at Johns Hopkins University.
+Giroir's remarks came as the United States has recorded about 3.35 million cases to date and 135,600 deaths, according to figures Tuesday by researchers at Johns Hopkins University.

 Cases are rising in several states.